reedmac/container-metabolab/README.md

 ## Short Description

-A container for a non-GUI version of MetaboLab, software for processing and analysing NMR data
+A container for a non-GUI version of MetaboLab, software for processing and analysing NMR data.

 ## Description